submariner-io/enhancements/submariner/cable-driver-policy.md

 ## Proposal

-This enhancement proposes a new policy to allow users to selectively deploy different cable types between clusters in a ClusterSet.
+This enhancement proposes a new policy CRD to allow users to selectively deploy different cable types between clusters in a ClusterSet.
 The proposal assumes that connection between two clusters is symmetrical.
 If Cluster A is connected to Cluster B via a VXLAN cable type - then Cluster B is connected to Cluster A via a VXLAN cable type and not another cable type.